Wills, Trusts & Estates

 Your will sets forth how your assets should be distributed to loved ones and appoints a trusted person to oversee your estate.

-The advanced directives state the type of medical care you should receive (i.e. feeding tube, respirator, pain medication, DNR, methods of resuscitation) in the event you can no long make decisions, appoints a trusted individual to make medical decisions for you if you cannot, and grants a trusted individual the power to manage your finances/assets if you are incapacitated or have passed.
+The advanced directives state the type of medical care you should receive (i.e. feeding tube, respirator, pain medication, DNR, methods of resuscitation) in the event you can no long make decisions, appoints a trusted individual to make medical decisions for you if you cannot, and grants a trusted individual the power to manage your finances/assets if you are incapacitated.

 Having these important documents during the emotionally traumatic times of losing a family member or having a family member, who has fallen ill and cannot make decisions for themselves, is essential and will make things a lot easier.